wstobb/website/blog/arch-linux-base-install.md

 ## Preface

 - This guide aims to create a simple and secure base Arch Linux installation.
-- This will serve as a great and solid base for future tutorials.
 - It is not intended for first time users of Arch Linux.

 ## Goals